 Afterward, copies of requests for purchase of test materials and reagents are forwarded to the purchasing department.
 The copies will then be reviewed to make sure that the latest requirements are correct.

-Note that the requests for purchase record, receiving documents, and any certifications are used as control over the material being received.
+Note that the requests for purchase records, receiving documents, and any certifications are used as control over the material being received.

 It is the facility clerk’s responsibility to check shipments of materials received for the correct quantities, for certification, if required, and to match the packing slip against the request for purchase.

 Materials may undergo inspection procedures to identify if they meet specifications.
 If the material is accepted, the material is logged in and stored with details such as identification of the material, vendor, date, and request for purchase number.
-However, the material is replaced and a disposition record is kept should there be discrepancy that could impact the laboratory output’s quality.
+However, the material is replaced and a disposition record is kept should some discrepancies could impact the laboratory output’s quality.

 Moreover, the container should include a label that shows the date of receipt and the shelf-life expiration date.
 No standard solutions, chemicals, reagents, or other time-sensitive materials must be used after the expiration of the assigned shelf-life date.
 Your laboratory must assign an expiration date if there’s no shelf-life expiration date.